-The Perigord is the home of 1001 chateaux, many of them open to the public our favorites being Beynac, reached in 40 mn from Toutifaut.
-But there are many others - Biron - Castelnaud - Les Milandes etc...
+The Perigord is the home of 1001 chateaux, many of them open to the public, our favourites being Beynac, reached in 40 min from Toutifaut.
+But there are many others - Biron, Castelnaud, Les Milandes etc...

 The gardens of Marqueyssac, the most visited garden in Perigord is perched on the cliffs above the Dordogne Valley.
 It offers more than 6 kilometers of shaded paths, edged with 150000 hand-pruned boxwoods aged over hundred years.
 Candle night light every Thursday evening in July and August.

 One of the most incredible attractions in the region and just 10 minutes drive, a UNESCO World Heritage site, La Roque St Christophe is a 1km long cliff, 80m high with 5 enormous galleries.
 Since troglodyte days, it has been a place of safe refuge.
 You get to see how the city was arranged and there are working replicas of the lifts which were needed to bring supplies up the cliff face.